boudra/jaxon/README.md

 :end
 ```

-Which make it very flexible when decoding files and lets us use different implementations for parsers, at the moment the default parser is written in C as a NIF, a native parser written in Elixir is planned.
+Which make it very flexible when decoding files and lets us use different implementations for parsers, at the moment the default parser is written in C as a NIF.

 ```elixir
 config :jaxon, :parser, Jaxon.Parsers.NifParser # only NifParser is supported at the moment